I’ll put it in it’s simplest form. Take a look at your kitchen right now as it stands:

 For years, remodeling your kitchen involved tearing out your old cabinets and replacing them with new ones.
 While it definitely was a value-added enhancement, it disrupted your normal family routine for weeks, if not months, and came with a pretty hefty price tag.
 Today, there is a choice when it comes to updating the heart of your home—whether it is for resale or to achieve the kitchen of your dreams.

 Cabinet refacing, which entails the removal of drawer faces and kitchen cabinet doors and installation of new ones, has become a close, and less expensive, substitute to cabinet replacing.
 At Desirable Kitchens and Refacing in Pittsburgh, we offer both options.
 But which is right for you?
 To help you decide, we suggest you ask yourself the following five questions:

 Are you satisfied with the current layout of your kitchen?

-If you answered yes, then cabinet refacing would be the most-effective option for you.
-Your existing cabinet boxes would remain intact and veneer would be added to them during cabinet refacing.
+If you answered yes, then cabinet refacing would be the most effective option for you.
+Your existing cabinet boxes would remain intact and a veneer would be added to them during cabinet refacing.
 If you are looking to make structural changes that involve the placement of your cabinets, then you would need to consider cabinet replacement.